-Here’s a comic to celebrate the Weeks Act Centennial, drawn at the intersection of environmental science, government policy, activism, & private industry…
+Here’s a comic to celebrate the Weeks Act of 1911 & the origins of our National Forest system!

 The starting point for my research was the text of the Weeks Act itself: